apersongithub/Eaglercraft-1.12.2-Project/README.md

 ### FILING A FALSE DMCA IS ILLEGAL AND IMMORAL

-### This repository contains:
+### This repository WILL contains:

- - **Utilities to decompile Minecraft 1.8 and apply patch files to it**
+ - **Utilities to decompile Minecraft 1.9 and apply patch files to it**
  - **Source code to provide the LWJGL keyboard, mouse, and OpenGL APIs in a browser**
  - **Source code for an OpenGL 1.3 emulator built on top of WebGL 2.0**
- - **Patch files to mod the Minecraft 1.8 source code to make it browser compatible**
+ - **Patch files to mod the Minecraft 1.9 source code to make it browser compatible**
- - **Browser-modified portions of Minecraft 1.8's open-source dependencies**
+ - **Browser-modified portions of Minecraft 1.9's open-source dependencies**
  - **Plugins for Minecraft servers to allow the eagler client to connect to them**

-### This repository does NOT contain:
+### This repository WILL NOT contain:

  - **Any portion of the decompiled Minecraft 1.8 source code or resources**
  - **Any portion of Mod Coder Pack and it's config files**
  - **Data that can be used alone to reconstruct portions of the game's source code**
  - **Code configured by default to allow users to play without owning a copy of Minecraft**

-## Getting Started:

-### To compile the latest version of the client, on Windows:

-1. Make sure you have at least Java 11 installed and added to your PATH
-2. Download (clone) this repository to your computer
-3. Double click `CompileLatestClient.bat`, a GUI resembling a classic windows installer should open
-4. Follow the steps shown to you in the new window to finish compiling

-### To compile the latest version of the client, on Linux/macOS:

-1. Make sure you have at least Java 11 installed
-2. Download (clone) this repository to your computer
-3. Open a terminal in the folder the repository was cloned to
-4. Type `chmod +x CompileLatestClient.sh` and hit enter
-5. Type `./CompileLatestClient.sh` and hit enter, a GUI resembling a classic windows installer should open
-6. Follow the steps shown to you in the new window to finish compiling

 ## Making a Server: